 Please contact the school's Financial Services Leader for payment options.
-The school accepts cash, credit card, and personal check payments.
-There will be an additional 2.5% of any credit card payment of \$500.00 or more.
+The school accepts credit card or debit card payments.
+The school does not accept cash or personal checks.
 Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.